koka-lang/koka/doc/spec/tour.kk.md

 Calculating the derivative $@list (\pdv{x} (1 + x^2\times int) \mid_{x = tree})$
 and by further simplification, we get $\mu x.
 1 + (tree\times int\times x) + (tree\times int\times x)$,
-which corresponds exactly to our `:visitor` datatype.)
+which corresponds exactly to our `:visitor` data type.)

 We also keep track of which `:direction` in the tree we are going, either `Up` or `Down` the tree.